Sheerabth/blob-system/README.md

 # Inside the server directory.
 docker-compose up -d
 ```
+[Alembic](https://alembic.sqlalchemy.org/en/latest/) can be used for migration of SQLAlchemy models to the database.

 Feel free to use your own databases.

 ### Make `.env` configuration